Table of contents

 A good FAQ page is often categorized into different topics, depending on your brand, for quickly finding relevant information.

 Take a look at how Zappos has categorized its FAQ page into topics such as returns, payments, and purchases.

 A knowledge base consists of how-to guides and tutorials about your company’s products and services.
 Most businesses have both FAQ pages and knowledge base articles on their website.
 While the former deals with general questions and concerns, the latter delves deeper into how customers can use certain features and processes.

 According to a Forrester survey, customers prefer knowledge bases over all other self-service channels.
 Thus, when creating your knowledge base, be sure to check the most common issues customers run into with your product first.

 Here’s an in-depth guide to help you set up a comprehensive knowledge base.

 Branded online communities and forums serve as hubs for customers to collectively troubleshoot problems they may face with a product or service.
 Most branded communities also have brand-appointed moderators to answer questions.

-For instance, website builder WordPress has a thriving online community where customers ask questions, and other customers are free to chime in with solutions if they’ve faced a similar problem before.
+For instance, website builder WordPress has a thriving online community, ideal for those looking to create a website, where customers ask questions, and other customers are free to chime in with solutions if they’ve faced a similar problem before.
 Moderators also frequently answer questions that many customers may have.